spyoungtech/ahk/docs/README.md

 ## Async API

-[GH-104]

 An async API is provided so functions can be called using `async`/`await`.

-For the most part, the async API is identical to that of the normal API, with a few exceptions.

-See full API documentation for more information.
+All the same methods from the synchronous API are available in the async API.

 ```python
 from ahk import AsyncAHK